o-ran-sc/ric-plt-lib-rmr/docs/overview.rst

   function to return a response to the sender.
 If not supplied RMR will use the hostname which in some container environments might not be routable.

+  The value of this variable is also used for Route Manager messages which are sent via an RMR connection.

 RMR_VCTL_FILE